 ABOUT THE MEAT SAUCE

-Homemade marinara meat sauce is eons better than anything you would find from a jar, and in the case of Baked Spaghetti Casserole, it’s actually even easier.
-There’s no stovetop simmering or wasted time.
-Because the casserole will bake in the oven, the ground beef, crushed tomatoes, and the seasoning have plenty of time to build flavor throughout the duration of the bake.
+The homemade marinara meat sauce is eons better than anything you would find from a jar, and in the case of Baked Spaghetti Casserole, it's actually even easier.
+There's no stovetop simmering or wasted time.
+Because the casserole will bake in the oven, the ground beef, crushed tomatoes, and seasoning have plenty of time to build flavor throughout the duration of the bake.

 However, if you'd rather use storebought marinara in your Baked Spaghetti, this is completely fine.
 Just omit the seasoning ingredients called for in this recipe, and rather season the ground beef to taste.
 Then, omit the crushed tomatoes as well, and sub in a 15-ounce jar of storebought marinara sauce